davis-adam-m/hex-chess/README.md

 # hex chess
 Python program (and variations) to compute and render outcomes for "chess" pieces on a hexagonal spiral board.
 The simple rules result in surprising and often beautiful patterns.
-These variations might collectively be described as a cellular automata.
+These variations might collectively be described as cellular automata.

 Inspired by Numberphile video https://youtu.be/UiX4CFIiegM?si=jhmuTZc7iJi_M-BX